oliverklee/ext-seminars/Documentation/UsersManual/TheBack-endModuleEvents/Index.rst

 """"""""""""""""""

 If an event needs to be canceled, you can cancel it by clicking on the “Cancel” button.
-This also sends an e-mail to all registered
+This also sends an email to all registered
 participants:

 |img-36|  *Abbildung 14: canceling an event*

-In the e-mail form, there already is a default text which you can edit before sending the e-mail.
+In the email form, there already is a default text which you can edit before sending the email.
 The placeholder **%s** will automatically be replaced with the participant’s name.

 A canceled event still will be visible in front end, but is clearly